phhu/where-deep/README.md

 Nested arrays and objects can be included in the spec.
 This allows the spec object to have the same shape (and to be a subset of) the test object, meaning you can just copy and trim its JSON representation to make a filter.

 Values in the spec will be tested using ramda's `equals` (as with `whereEq`).
-Functions can also be included, as per `where`.
-RegExp literals can be used to test values (as strings).
+By default, functions can also be included, as per `where`, and RegExp literals can be used to test values (as strings).

 An options object allows overriding of default `where...` functions used with objects and arrays; and default `equals` functions used with values (strings, numbers, booleans and nulls).